eduardosantoshf/tqs/lab06/README.md

 | [Code smell (major)] "for" loop stop conditions should be invariant | A for loop stop condition should test the loop counter against an invariant value | Content Cell  |
 | [Code smell (major)] Remove this unused method parameter "subset" | Method parameter is unused  | Remove unused parameter |
 | [Code smell (major)] Standard outputs should not be used directly to log anything | Message logs should be explicit  | Replace use of `System.out` or `System.err` by a logger |

+## Task 2: Resolve technical debt

+### a)

+The technical debt is 2h 20min.
+This represents the amount of effort needed to fix all code smells, it also means that, in theory, it should take this amount of time for the fix.